17 Amazon Prime Benefits You Might Not Know About

 Long flight ahead?
 You can download multiple titles.
 When you reach your account’s maximum, just delete something you’ve already seen, and you’ll have room for the new flick.
 Don’t miss these Amazon hacks to save money while shopping online.

-Jeff Bezos, Amazon’s founder and CEO, bought The Washington Post in 2013, as a benefit, all Amazon Prime members receive a free six-month digital subscription to the national newspaper.
+Jeff Bezos, Amazon’s founder and CEO, bought the Washington Post in 2013, and as a benefit, all Amazon Prime members receive a free one-month digital subscription to the national newspaper.
 (Without Prime, the cost is $9.99 per month.)
 If you decide to keep taking the paper after the free trial period, the subscription renews at just $3.99 per month.

 Enjoy Prime Music and Prime Video subscriptions

-Like Spotify, Prime Music is an ad-free and on-demand music streaming service.
+Like Spotify, Prime Music is an ad-free and on-demand music streaming service, included in your Prime membership.
 The more music you play, the better Prime Music will be at selecting your preferences and building playlists that might interest you.
-Without a Prime membership, you could expect to pay $12.99 per month (or $99 per year) for access to over two million songs.
+For an additional $7.99 per month ($79 annually), Prime members can also subscribe to Amazon Music Unlimited and gain access to over 50 million songs.
+Without a Prime membership, you could expect to pay $9.99 per month for access to Amazon Music Unlimited.
 You can also stream this service on the Amazon Echo, Echo Plus, and Echo Dot for in-home entertainment.

 Likewise, Prime Video is a virtual warehouse of great TV shows, movies, and award-winning original Amazon Studios content.
 With Prime Video, you can stream shows or movies to your Kindle, Fire TV, laptop, and more.